 Have you ever sprinkled spices over your dog’s food?
 People who make homemade dog food or treats occasionally add seasoning to improve the flavor, but not all spices are safe for canine consumption.
+Take nutmeg, for instance, which contains a toxin called myristicin.
+This substance is highly toxic for canines, and thus makes nutmeg a big no-no for your pooch.
+But what about cinnamon?

 Find out if cinnamon is good or bad for dogs, and if they can eat it without ending up in the emergency room: